African Grey Parrot vs Alexandrine Parakeet: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of African Grey Parrot and Alexandrine Parakeet reveals practical lifestyle differences.
 African Grey Parrot's Medium-Large (12-14 inches, 400-650 grams) frame and moderate energy demands require specific caloric targeting, while Alexandrine Parakeet's 8-10 oz build and moderate activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these birds.
-African Grey Parrot's health profile (breed-specific conditions) may necessitate prescription or limited-ingredient diets, while Alexandrine Parakeet's predispositions (breed-specific conditions) have their own dietary implications.
+African Grey Parrot's health profile (species-specific conditions) may necessitate prescription or limited-ingredient diets, while Alexandrine Parakeet's predispositions (species-specific conditions) have their own dietary implications.
 The lifetime food cost differential between these two birds can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements